Grade 11 Electives

 This course involves rehearsing and performing a wide variety of music, providing a basis for growth in basic playing techniques: good posture, breath control, phrasing and articulation.
 You will be required to participate in all Concert Performances, including Christmas Concerts, School Assemblies, local Music Festivals, and possibly an end of year Concert Tour, as planned by the music department.
 Much of your mark will be determined by the perception of your in-class performance, as well as solo performance tests.

-This course is a study of human biology in light of its importance for life skills and relevance to daily living.
-The course is centered on a healthy view of the body and the development of a positive and healthy use of the body.
-This study of the body systems looks at the need to understand how the systems are maintained and implications of mistreating these systems.
+This course is a study of the human body and wellness.
+This course looks in depth at the body systems, looks at how the systems are maintained and implications of mistreating these systems.
 This course demands daily study and memorization of many new terms and diagrams.
+There is a lab exam and a written exam in this course.

 Prerequisite: Science 20F